 - germ-cell tumors

-- autoimmune disorders, such as systemic lupus erythematosus and systemic sclerosis
+- autoimmune conditions, such as lupus and systemic sclerosis

 - acute myeloid leukemia